Ali is an American living in the northwest of England, and loves baking and cooking.

 My very last tip is that if you want to create posters, business cards, or banners for social media, have a look at Canva.
 You do have to sign up, but it is free and I use it every single time I need to create a poster.
 It is absolutely fantastic.

-While they aren’t an all-inclusive guide, I hope these tips have helped you understand your camera a bit better, and hopefully you’ll be able to improve your photography.
-Just remember that practice is what will really make you better, so don’t be discouraged or give up if your pictures aren’t great right away.
+While they aren’t an all-inclusive guide, I hope these tips have helped you understand your camera a bit better.
+Hopefully you’ll be able to improve your photography.
+Just remember that practice is what will really make you better.
+Don’t be discouraged or give up if your pictures aren’t great right away.
 Keep trying, adjust your settings if needed, add props, do some research, and keep snapping!